 - What You Need to Know

-Gluten is a protein composite found in the triticae family of grassy grains; the most common and potent forms of gluten are found in wheat, barley and rye.
-It provides dough unique stretchiness and strength, and gives baked goods form and texture.
+Gluten is a protein composite — we call it a composite because it actually contains several proteins — found in the triticae family of grassy grains; the most common and potent forms are found in wheat, barley and rye.
+It provides dough its unique elasticity and strength, and gives baked goods form and texture.

 Even if you avoid these grains, this pesky protein composite is added to so many products that it can be very difficult to completely remove it from your diet.

 To better understand gluten and to learn just how pervasive it is in the western diet, see the following lesson: What Is Gluten?

 How Many Forms of Gluten Intolerance Exist?

 This surprises some people (even some doctors, unfortunately), but there is more to gluten intolerance than celiac disease.
 While it is still considered the most serious medical condition among them, celiac disease is only one of several significant medical conditions triggered by the consumption of this troublesome protein composite.

 - Gluten Ataxia